About the Series

 Dr. Diana Eck, the founder of the Pluralism project says: “Pluralism is not just tolerance, but the active seeking of understanding across lines of difference.
 In the world in which we live today, our ignorance of one another will be increasingly costly.”
 She is right.
 With every passing day, we hear about dreadful shootings and massacres – people acting upon their fear and hatred of people different from themselves.
 Interfaith understanding is no longer an option.
 It is a necessity.

-South Florida was first settled by the Spanish and much of its sacred architecture bears a Spanish imprint.
-Over the years its proximity to South America and the Caribbean has attracted a great influx of immigrants made up of mostly Christian and Jews.
-Their architecture, language, culture and traditions are what makes up the distinctive flavor of this cosmopolitan city by the sea.
+Florida was first settled by the Spanish and much of its sacred architecture bears a Spanish imprint.
+Over the years its proximity to South America and the Caribbean, especially Haiti and Cuba has attracted a great influx of immigrants made up of mostly Christians and Latino Jews.
+Their architecture, language, culture and traditions are what makes up the distinctive flavor of this cosmopolitan area.

 Cathedral Basilica of St. Augustine, Florida